Pretty Rhythm: Dear My Future

-Pretty Rhythm: Dear My Future (プリティーリズム・ディアマイフューチャー, Puritī Rizumu Dia Mai Fyūchā) is a 2012 Japanese-Korean anime television series by Tatsunoko Productions and Avex Pictures in cooperation with Takara Tomy Arts and Syn Sophia, based on the arcade game of the same name.
+Pretty Rhythm: Dear My Future (プリティーリズム・ディアマイフューチャー, Puritī Rizumu Dia Mai Fyūchā) is a 2012 Japanese-Korean anime television series by Tatsunoko Production and Avex Pictures in cooperation with Takara Tomy Arts and Syn Sophia, based on the arcade game of the same name.
 The series is part of the Pretty Rhythm franchise and is its second animated series, focusing on a group of Japanese and Korean idols known as "Prism Stars" that combine song and dance with fashion and figure skating.
 The anime series was created as a tie-in to promote the arcade game of the same name.

 Pretty Rhythm: Dear My Future is a sequel to the 2011 anime series Pretty Rhythm: Aurora Dream and was written in an attempt to launch the Pretty Rhythm franchise in South Korea.
 The series features fictional characters based on Prizmmy and Puretty, with the latter group making their Japanese and South Korean debut through the show.

 During the series' run, each episode ended with a live-action segment titled "Pretty Rhythm Studio" hosted by Prizmmy, along with their sister trainee group Prism Mates.
 After the series' run, it was succeeded by Pretty Rhythm: Rainbow Live in 2013.